 Producer/host for "IN-SIGHT Temporary Installation Project" TV program*

-Producer/host for "Convention Center Mosaic Project" TV program*
+Producer/host for "Convention Center Mosaic Project" TV show

-Producer/host for "Los Duranes Community Center" TV program*
+Producer/host for "Los Duranes Community Center" TV show*

 Producer/host for ISEA 2012 Conference Overview for

 Cultural Calendar TV program

 Producer "Marking Time: The Center of the City Project"

 Producer/host for "Public Art Survey and Strategic Plan" TV